YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 was my second original contribution to the OCanren sample collection.

+### Stochatic Gold Mining

+This uses a typical logic programming technique: generate-and-test.
+We also defined a simple library for positive rational numbers.
+The location of making recursive calls is shown to be important by this example.

 ## Learning OCaml

 OCanren is a unique implementation of miniKanren in OCaml.
 Its obvious